 - Ensuring secure and effective detention services and successful reentry.

-The mission of the Chief Probation Officers of California counties is to provide leadership in the mobilization, coordination, and implementation of Probation programs and provide for public protection including detention and treatment, victim services and the prevention of crime and delinquency; and to ensure the provision of quality investigations and supervision of offenders for the Courts.
+The mission of the Chief Probation Officers of California is to provide leadership in the mobilization, coordination, and implementation of Probation programs and provide for public protection including detention and treatment, victim services and the prevention of crime and delinquency; and to ensure the provision of quality investigations and supervision for the Courts.

 History of CPOC